top of page

 1927-1939

-The third of four volumes in the catalog raisonné dedicated to the work of Francis Picabia (1879-1953), this important volume presents the paintings and a selection of drawings made between 1927 and 1939 by this leading avant-garde artist.
-The innovative collages and flamboyant figurative works that dominated his output in the mid-1920s gave way in 1927 to new directions.
-The main one consists in the exploration, in various forms, of the idea of transparency, first by adding new elements to already existing creations, then by developing more complex compositions, known precisely under the name of “Transparencies”.
-The artist superimposes the contours of characters, animals, plants and motifs of various origins.
-However, always resistant to the idea of stylistic cohesion, he also produced imposing figurative paintings with strong lines and saturated colors, topographical views with a thick touch, curvilinear abstractions, then, towards the end of this period, represented characters inspired by photographs, which announce his famous nudes of the early 1940s.
+This publication, the third in an important multi-volume catalogue raisonné of works by the French avant-garde artist Francis Picabia (1879-1953), includes paintings and a selection of drawings made between 1927 and 1939.
+The innovative collages-paintings and flamboyant figural compositions known as "Monsters" that dominated his output in the mid-1920s gave way to the new artistic directions during 1927.
+The most important of this was an exploration of the concept of transparency in many forms, first by adding new elements to his own pre-existing works, then by developing more complex compositions, known precisely under the name of “Transparencies” superimposing outlined figures, animals, plants, and other motifs of various origins.
+However, Picabia's characteristic refusal of stylistic consistency endured.
+His production during this period also encompassed imposing representational compositions with firmly contoured and solidly coloured forms, thickly painted topographical landscapes, curvilinear abstractions, and, towards the end, represented characters inspired by photographs, which announce his notorious nudes of the early 1940s.

 1915-1927